deadalusai/rust-for-csharp-developers/notes.md

 Generally, you will use special Rust syntax to safely handle Option values.

+# Result<T, Err>

+Rust doesn't have any concept of "Exceptions".
+(Panics don't count*)

+Instead we can use something like the standard library `Result` type.

+This enum encodes success (Ok) and failure (Err).
+The values can be accessed either through pattern matching or the `.unwrap()` function.

+The standard library has lots of utility plumbing built around Result, e.g. the `try!` macro.

 # Traits

 Traits are superfically similar to C# interfaces.
 You can implement